Skip to main content

 Open

 In December 2023, NIH stated that it had created a Data Science Workforce Working Group composed of data science experts and human resource professionals to implement its data science workforce efforts.
 The agency stated that a subgroup charged with addressing organizational factors had begun an analysis of the data science workforce to include metrics that would identify workforce gaps.
 NIH stated that the analysis would recommend strategies to identify workforce gaps in training and development, competencies, recruitment, and succession planning opportunities.
 NIH also stated that the subgroup was creating a change management plan to address workforce gaps including the need for an NIH-wide data science workforce strategy, defining, and communicating career path opportunities, better shared infrastructure and tools to support cross-NIH collaboration, and communicating new strategies for recruiting data scientists.
-We will continue to monitor NIH's efforts to address the recommendation.
+The agency provided an update in August 2024.
+We are currently reviewing the documentation and will update the status of the recommendation appropriately.

 National Institutes of Health The NIH Director should ensure that NIH documents new time frames to complete the guidance its staff will need to assess data management and sharing plans, and ensure that the guidance is implemented.
 (Recommendation 10)